We pay it all as tenants – but how is rent calculated? Read here if you want to know more on how the rent is determined and if you pay too much.

 If you pay too much in rent, you can get the rent reduced.
 This usually happens by putting a case before the rent committee.
 However, it requires that the actual rent is significantly higher than the residence value.
 As a general rule, you will be required to get the rent reduced if you pay 10% more in rent than the residence value.
 It may also be that the landlord contains different expenses in the budget for operating expenses that should not be included in this.
 In such a case, you are also entitled to a reduced rent.

 If you pay too little in rent, the landlord may choose to raise the rent.
-These may be the following:
+So it might be nice to know how rent is calculated.
+The reasons to why the rent is raises may be one of the following:

 It rented value